mbockgeorges/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Write a  programm that prints all single digit numbers of base 10 Write a programm that prints all single numbers of basse  10 starting from 0 Write a programm that prints the alphabet in lowercase inverse
+Write a  programm that prints all single digit numbers of base 10 Write a programm that prints all single numbers of basse  10 starting from 0 Write a programm that prints the alphabet in lowercase inverse Write a programm that prints all numbers in base16